When a corneal abrasion occurs, it is important to contact the office of Southeast Eye Group for timely care.

 With prompt treatment, most cases of corneal abrasions heal completely with no lasting effects or loss of visual acuity.
 However, when left untreated deeper abrasions can lead to corneal ulcerations and severe vision loss.

-At the office of Georgia Vision Center, we provide skilled and compassionate care to protect the health of your eyes and the quality of your vision.
+At the office of Southeast Eye Group, we provide skilled and compassionate care to protect the health of your eyes and the quality of your vision.
 Whether you need a routine eye exam, the management, and treatment of a condition affecting the health of your eyes, or care for a corneal abrasion; we can help.

 For more information on our office and the many services that we provide, give us a call today.